Best Carpet Underlay in 2023

-Carpet underlay is a fundamental part of buying a new carpet.
-It's important that you do some research before replacing your carpet, making sure that you choose the right carpet underlay for the room in your home.
+Underlay is a fundamental part of buying a new carpet.
+It's important that you do some research before replacing your flooring, making sure that you choose the right carpet underlay for your home.

-Often when we are choosing a new carpet, we focus on buying a beautifully soft carpet that feels really luxurious and soft, only to be disappointed a couple of years later when the carpet feels really hard and flat.
-This is partly because of the type of carpet, but the underlay also plays a huge part in the feel of your carpet over time.
+Often when we are choosing a new carpet, we focus on buying a beautifully soft carpet that feels luxurious and soft underfoot, only to be disappointed a couple of years later when it begins to harden and flatten.
+This is partly because of the type of carpet chosen, but the underlay plays a crucial role in your carpet’s ability to ‘bounce back’ over time.

 Carpet underlay will help soundproof your home, so it's perfect if you have a busy household!
-Or if you live on a first floor flat, you may want to invest in a high performing underlay to reduce the noise for your neighbours.
-Carpet underlay will help with the impact noise of people walking on the room above.
+Or if you live on a first-floor flat, you may want to invest in a high-performing underlay to reduce the noise for your neighbours.
+Carpet underlay will help with the impact noise of people walking in the room above.

 Your carpet will look better for longer